Leighton Art Centre

 Leighton Art Centre (LAC) is a non-profit public art gallery, museum and education centre near the hamlet of Millarville, Alberta, south of Calgary that was established in 1974.
-The gallery and museum building was designed as his family's residence by Alfred Crocker Leighton——who was a member of the Royal Society of British Artists (RBA).
+The gallery and museum building were designed as his family's residence by Alfred Crocker Leighton, who was a member of the Royal Society of British Artists (RBA).
 His widow, Barbara Leighton, first established the gallery to showcase A. C. Leighton's artwork.
 In 1974, she incorporated the Leighton Foundation to operate the gallery and museum to exhibit his work along with other Albertan artists.
 The centre was designated as a Provincial Historic Resource on 7 May 2009.

 Overview

-The gallery and museum and are located on property that had been purchased by Alfred Crocker Leighton——who was a member of the Royal Society of British Artists (RBA)—who established the Alberta Society of Artists, was born in 1901 in Hastings, Sussex, and served as Art Director of the Art Institute of Calgary starting in 1929.
+The gallery and museum are located on property that had been purchased by Alfred Crocker Leighton, who was a member of the Royal Society of British Artists (RBA) and had established the Alberta Society of Artists.
+Leighton was born in 1901 in Hastings, Sussex and served as Art Director of the Art Institute of Calgary starting in 1929.
 He married one of his art students Barbara Harvey.
 They purchased the property near Millarville in 1952.
 Following Leighton's death in 1965, Barbara Leighton completed her diploma course at the Provincial Institute of Design and Technology in 1969.
 In 1970, she began to use part of her home to display her husband's artwork.
 By 2020 the property associated with the centre, spanned 80 acres of "Foothills fescue natural grasslands" overlooking the Rocky Mountains to the west.